Steve Spurrier: Early life

 Spurrier was born on April 20, 1945, in Miami Beach, Florida.
 He is the second son of a Presbyterian minister, J. Graham Spurrier, and his wife Marjorie.
 Graham Spurrier changed congregations repeatedly during Steve's early childhood, resulting in several moves for the family.
 The Spurriers left Miami Beach before Steve's first birthday, moving to Charlotte, North Carolina to live near his paternal grandparents.
 His father accepted pastorships in Athens, Tennessee and then Newport, Tennessee before settling in Johnson City, Tennessee in 1957, when Steve Spurrier was 12 years old.
 The youngest Spurrier began to earn his reputation as a good athlete and a fierce competitor in Johnson City, impressing his peers and his older brother's friends with his tenacity in sandlot sports.

-Spurrier's skills as a young baseball player caused a local businessman to talk the Reverend Spurrier into coaching the Little League team sponsored by his business so that Spurrier's son would be on the squad.
-The younger Spurrier has often repeated an anecdote about playing baseball on a team coached by his father.
-"How many of you believe that it's not whether you win or lose, but how you play the game, that counts?" the elder Spurrier once asked his players.
+Steve Spurrier's athletic skills resulted in his father being asked to manage a Little League baseball team by the squad's sponsor so that his son would join and improve their record.
+Steve Spurrier has often repeated an anecdote about playing baseball under his father.
+"How many of you believe that it's not whether you win or lose, but how you play the game, that counts?" the elder Spurrier asked his players during an early season practice.
 When some raised their hands, he told them, "Well, I don't believe in that saying.
 If they're keeping score, we're going to play to win."